Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

         Set the `Find` field to something that can find your highlighted content.
         We will use the above as an example.

+        It is extremely likely that you will have to change the `Find:` field according to your note's sentence format.

         | Field name | Value |
         |:-|:-|
         | **Find:** | `<span style="color: #ffc2c7">(?P<t>.*?)</span>` |